Two dead, others trapped as rice mill machinery collapses in Kebbi

-At least two persons have been confirmed dead following the collapse of a section of machinery at a private rice mill in Birnin Kebbi, the Kebbi State capital, with several others injured or still trapped as rescue efforts continue.
+At least two people have been confirmed dead after a section of machinery collapsed at a private rice mill in Birnin Kebbi, the Kebbi State capital, leaving several others injured or still trapped as rescue efforts continue.

-The Kebbi State Police Command confirmed the incident in a statement issued on Wednesday by the Police Public Relations Officer, CSP Bashir Usman.
+The Kebbi State Police Command confirmed the incident in a statement issued yesterday by the Police Public Relations Officer, CSP Bashir Usman.

-According to the statement, the Commissioner of Police in the state led a visit to the Niagri Rice Production Facility located in the Bulasa area of Birnin Kebbi to assess ongoing rescue and security operations after the early-morning partial collapse of the rice parboiling section of the mill.
+According to the statement, the Commissioner of Police led a visit to the NIA-AGRI Rice Production Facility in the Bulasa area of Birnin Kebbi to assess rescue and security operations following the early-morning partial collapse of the rice parboiling section of the mill.

-He said the Police Commissioner was briefed by officers and emergency responders at the scene and commended the joint efforts of the Police, the State and Federal Fire Services, as well as other relevant agencies that have remained on ground to secure the area and support rescue operations.
+The Police Commissioner was briefed by officers and emergency responders at the scene and commended the joint efforts of the Police, State and Federal Fire Services, and other relevant agencies that have remained on ground to secure the area and support rescue operations.

-“As at the time of the visit, two persons who were earlier evacuated were confirmed dead by medical doctors.
+“As of the time of the visit, two persons earlier evacuated were confirmed dead by medical doctors.
 One injured victim has been treated and discharged, while four others are still trapped, with rescue efforts ongoing,” the statement said.

 The Commissioner assured residents that adequate security had been deployed around the facility and disclosed that a comprehensive investigation would commence immediately after the conclusion of rescue operations.